 - Changed business model: Together, IoT and analytics based on connected devices are changing the business capabilities and delivery model.
 Finding resources with the right skill sets and set the course accordingly is a challenge for businesses.

 Below are the Allocadia report on challenges faced by incorporating IoT solutions in the industry

 Source: Allocadia report, 2017

 This is a guide to the Challenges of IoT.
-Here we discuss the introduction of the Challenges of IoT, Industry-wise IoT use cases and their challenges and also the Common Challenges in IoT.
+Here we discuss the challenges of IoT, Industry-wise IoT use cases and their challenges, and the Common Challenges in IoT.
 You can also go through our other suggested articles to learn more –